-Each student is required to submit a Record of Immunizations in order to comply with the San Diego County Health Department regulations and to be in compliance with the State of California.
+Each student is required to submit a Record of Immunizations in order to comply with State law.
 Currently an immunization record must be submitted showing the individual shots and dates they were given.

 Children entering kindergarten and transitional kindergarten should have: